 Since not all companies are the same, there is no single right answer, it depends on your specific situation and priorities.

 It’s impossible to say that buying is always right or leasing is always right.
 However, there are some important questions to ask yourself before coming to a final decision about whether buying vs leasing a copier is best for your business.

-Should You Buy Office Equipment?
+Should You Buy a Copier Outright?

 Standard maintenance is something that should be always be considered over and above the original purchase cost.
 A manufacturer’s warranty may cover faulty parts but they may also require you to take the device to a regional facility or even send the equipment back for those repairs.